hassandiv/onboarding-v2/README.md

 ## Onboarding Survey App
-* React Application for Onboarding Survey.
+* Full Stack React Application For Onboarding Survey.
 * Frontend in React JS, HTML and CSS3.
 * Backend in Node JS, Express and mongoDB Atlas.